 Shopping in Haarlem

 Haarlem was pronounced to be the best shopping city in the Netherlands a few times already.
 It’s quite small so you can find many different shops within a walking distance.
-Beside some big brands, there are many local shops with Dutch brands.
+Besides some big brands, there are many local shops with Dutch brands.
 You’re going to find majority of them on the streets between the Grote Markt and Gedempte Oude Gracht.
 However, some of the nicest fashion stores are in the Zijlstraat.

 Haarlem is such a charming Dutch town and it’s definitely worth a visit.
-I hope that with a help of this Haarlem travel guide you’re going to find all the interesting things to do in Haarlem and have a great trip there.
+I hope that with the help of this Haarlem travel guide you’re going to find all the interesting things to do in Haarlem and have a great trip there.

 *This post contains some affiliate links!